Giant armadillo

 threats

-Giant armadillos are threatened by hunting for meat (generally for subsistence) and, especially, by habitat loss and fragmentation through deforestation, land-use change, and agriculture.
-The illegal capture of giant armadillos for clandestine sale to wealthy animal collectors may also be a threat, but is difficult to quantify.
+The main threat to the species is habitat loss and fragmentation due to deforestation, land use change and agriculture.
+Wildlife vehicle collisions and hunting for meat (generally for subsistence) are also affecting it.
+The illegal capture of giant armadillos for clandestine sale to wealthy animal collectors may be a threat, but is difficult to quantify.

 HaBITAT and ECOLOGy